-On February 16, 2022, we announced that Mr. Lee Olesky will retire as Chief Executive Officer ("CEO") of the Company, effective December 31, 2022.
-On February 11, 2022, the board of directors elected our President, Mr. Billy Hult, to succeed Mr. Olesky as CEO of the Company, effective January 1, 2023.
-Mr. Olesky will stay on with the Company in the position of Chairman of the board of directors, and accordingly will continue to serve in his capacity as a director of the Company.
+On February 16, 2022, we announced that Mr. Lee Olesky would retire as Chief Executive Officer ("CEO") of the Company, effective December 31, 2022.
+On February 11, 2022, the board of directors elected our then-current President, Mr. Billy Hult, to succeed Mr. Olesky as CEO of the Company, effective January 1, 2023.
+Following his retirement as CEO, Mr. Olesky has continued in his role as Chairman of the board of directors.
+During the year ended December 31, 2022, the Company recorded a total of \$15.0 million in accelerated stock-based compensation expenses ("CEO Retirement Accelerated Stock-Based Compensation Expense") and related payroll that would not have been recognized if Mr. Olesky had not announced his retirement, including \$1.7 million recognized during the three months ended March 31, 2022.